- Commissioner of the Revenue

 Any taxpayer who fails to take advantage of the review period with the Assessors or the appeal process before the Board of Equalization may appeal to the Circuit Court.
-(See appeal options) In all instances, the burden is on the taxpayer to prove that his assessment should be adjusted by demonstrating that his property has not been valued equitably with similar properties.
+(See appeal options (PDF)) In all instances, the burden is on the taxpayer to prove that his assessment should be adjusted by demonstrating that his property has not been valued equitably with similar properties.

 The Martinsville City Council establishes all tax rates for local taxation as part of it annual budget process.
 The reassessment values are utilized as part of the budget process by City Council to determine the tax rate necessary for generating revenue from real property.
 Public hearings to discuss the tax rates are publicized in the Martinsville Bulletin 10 days prior to the hearing date.

 The assessing officials have no authority in establishing the tax rate; their responsibility is to equitably assess a fair market value to all properties within the City of Martinsville.
 When the tax rate is applied to equitably assessed properties, property owners can be assured that they are only being asked to pay their fair share of the cost of providing services such as schools, police, and fire protection.